Saul Bellow: Education and early career

 Bellow attended the University of Chicago but later transferred to Northwestern University.
 He originally wanted to study literature, but he felt the English department was anti-Jewish.
 Instead, he graduated with honors in anthropology and sociology.
 It has been suggested Bellow's study of anthropology had an influence on his literary style, and anthropological references pepper his works.
 He later did graduate work at the University of Wisconsin.

 Paraphrasing Bellow's description of his close friend Allan Bloom (see Ravelstein), John Podhoretz has said that both Bellow and Bloom "inhaled books and ideas the way the rest of us breathe air."

-In the 1930s, Bellow was part of the Chicago branch of the Federal Writer's Project, which included such future Chicago literary luminaries as Richard Wright and Nelson Algren.
+In the 1930s, Bellow was part of the Chicago branch of the Federal Writers' Project, which included such future Chicago literary luminaries as Richard Wright and Nelson Algren.
 Many of the writers were radical: if they were not members of the Communist Party USA, they were sympathetic to the cause.
-Bellow was a Trotskyist, but because of the greater numbers of Stalinist-leaning writers he had to suffer their taunts.
+Bellow was a Trotskyist, but because of the greater numbers of Stalinist-leaning writers, he had to suffer their taunts.

 In 1941, Bellow became a naturalized United States citizen, after discovering, on attempting to enlist in the armed forces, that he had immigrated to the United States illegally as a child.

 In 1943, Maxim Lieber was his literary agent.

 During World War II, Bellow joined the merchant marine and during his service he completed his first novel, Dangling Man (1944) about a young Chicago man waiting to be drafted for the war.

 From 1946 through 1948 Bellow taught at the University of Minnesota.
 In the fall of 1947, following a tour to promote his novel The Victim, he moved into a large old house at 58 Orlin Avenue SE in the Prospect Park neighborhood of Minneapolis.

 In 1948, Bellow was awarded a Guggenheim Fellowship that allowed him to move to Paris, where he began writing The Adventures of Augie March (1953).
 Critics have remarked on the resemblance between Bellow's picaresque novel and the great 17th-century Spanish classic Don Quixote.
 The book starts with one of American literature's most famous opening paragraphs, and it follows its titular character through a series of careers and encounters, as he lives by his wits and his resolve.
 Written in a colloquial yet philosophical style, The Adventures of Augie March established Bellow's reputation as a major author.

+In 1953, Bellow translated Gimpel the Fool by Isaac Bashevis Singer from Yiddish into English.

 In 1958, Bellow once again taught at the University of Minnesota.
 During this time, he and his wife Sasha received psychoanalysis from University of Minnesota Psychology Professor Paul Meehl.

 In the spring term of 1961 he taught creative writing at the University of Puerto Rico at Río Piedras.

 One of his students was William Kennedy, who was encouraged by Bellow to write fiction.